h4lim/dating-be/README.md

 # Dating Backend

 This repository contains the backend code for a dating application.
-It is designed to handle user management, matchmaking, and other core functionalities.
+It is designed to handle user signup, login, and swipe functionality.

 ## Table of Contents